Royal Air Force of Oman Logo PNG

 Royal Air Force of Oman: Brand overview

 The Royal Air Force of Oman (RAFO) has a unique and distinguished history as a critical component of the Omani Armed Forces.
-Since its inception, RAFO has played a critical role in the defense of the nation and regional security.
+Since its inception, RAFO has played a critical role in defending the nation and regional security.

-The Sultan of Oman Air Force (SOAF) was established in March 1959 as a result of remarkable cooperation between Oman and the UK.
+The Sultan of Oman Air Force (SOAF) was established in March 1959 due to remarkable cooperation between Oman and the UK.
 Over the years, SOAF has grown and flourished into a formidable regional force.

 In 1968, SOAF acquired its first fleet of BAC Strikemaster jet trainers and light strike aircraft, ushering in a new era of capability and power.

-In 1990, Oman made the bold decision to rename its air force the Royal Air Force of Oman (RAFO), emphasizing its importance in the defense of the country.
+In 1990, Oman boldly decided to rename its air force the Royal Air Force of Oman (RAFO), emphasizing its importance in its defense.

 RAFO has made significant strides in modernizing its operations by investing in state-of-the-art aircraft, advanced technology, and comprehensive training programs.